 Satan, a fallen cherub, enticed the couple to sin by appealing to their pride, their physical desires, and their fleshly appetites.
 He promised they would be like God, knowing good from evil, but failed to reveal the true consequences of such disobedience.
 All too soon the couple discovered they were condemned by the Lord, and faced eternal separation from God.. with no ability to correct their conduct or compensate for their sin.

-The actions of Adam and Eve demonstrate that sin is rooted in self... self-determination, self-will, self-governance, self-righteousness.
+The actions of Adam and Eve demonstrate that sin is rooted in self... self-determination; self-will; self-governance; self-satisfaction; self-righteousness.
 It shows that sin is accompanied by a desire to be independent of the Lord.
 It is sin that urges us to become master of our own destiny.
 The actions of this couple demonstrate the serious and irreversible fruit that is produced when sin has overtaken the heart of man, for it breaks man's fellowship with the Lord Who made him.
 It erects an eternal and immovable barrier between man and his Creator.

-From the time that Adam and Eve ate of the forbidden fruit, the wages of sin for every man and woman is death.
-Their spiritual death occurred the moment they ate of the fruit of the Tree of Knowledge of Good and Evil.
+From the time that Adam and Eve ate the forbidden fruit, the wages of sin for every man and woman is death, and their siritual death occurred the moment they ate of the fruit of the Tree of Knowledge of Good and Evil.
 Adam and Eve died spiritually the moment they sinned.
 Their relationship with the Lord was immediately severed.
 And we, who are their descendants, are born spiritually dead.
 We are born dead in trespasses and sins.
-We are born estranged from God and at enmity with Him.
+We are born estranged from God, at enmity with Him, and eternally condemned.
 And from the moment they sinned, the march towards their physical death began... for death is the great enemy that claims the soul of everyman.

-The choices Adam and Eve made when sin crept in and crouched at their door, had eternal consequences for the entire human race.
-For by that one man’s trespass, death reigned in the lives of all.
-His fall affects his entire race.
+The choices Adam and Eve made when sin crept in and crouched at their door, had eternal consequences for the entire human race for by that one man’s trespass, death reigned in the lives of all.
+Adam's fall affected his entire race.
 However, the amazing plan of redemption was set in motion the moment they sinned against their Lord... when they put 'self' on the throne of their lives.
 God's overflowing grace began to be poured out into the world and His precious gift of salvation came to reign in life, through the one Man, Jesus Christ - Who became the atonement for the sin of the whole world.